apttap/apttap.github.io/resume.md

 ### Education

-I have two degrees which are each about 30 credits from completion, one in Nuclear Engineering, and another in Computer Science.
+I have two degrees which are each 30 credits from completion.
+One is in Nuclear Engineering, and the other is in Computer Science.